Thank you notes are too often overlooked by too many job seekers.

-Job seekers these days seem to pay less attention to good manners and etiquette through the job search process . . .
+These days they seem to pay less attention to good manners and etiquette throughout the job search process

 People with particularly good manners stand out above those who don’t bother or never really learned how.

 Here’s a piece of advice to job seekers at every level – from the c-suite to entry-level

 Buy a few boxes of quality thank notes and plenty of postage stamps, and start using them regularly.

 Yes, I mean good old-fashioned paper note cards.

 Savvy job seekers send personalized hand-written thank you’s to EVERYONE they interact with in their job search – those involved in interviews in any way, people in their network who provide introductions, employers and colleagues who write recommendations, etc.